 Neville Sanjana, PhD, is a Core Faculty Member at the New York Genome Center.
-He holds a joint appointment as Assistant Professor in the Department of Biology at New York University and is an Assistant Professor of Neuroscience and Physiology at the NYU School of Medicine.
+He holds a joint appointment as Associate Professor in the Department of Biology at New York University and is an Associate Professor of Neuroscience and Physiology at the NYU School of Medicine.

 As a bioengineer, Dr. Sanjana is focused on creating new tools to understand the impact of genetic changes on the nervous system and cancer evolution.
 His research interests include bioengineering, genomics, neuroscience, cancer biology and systems biology.
 Dr. Sanjana and his research team use a multi-disciplinary approach, combining genome engineering, high-throughput screens, bioinformatics, electrophysiology, and imaging, to dissect the inner workings of the human genome and its dysfunction in tumor evolution and neurodevelopmental disorders.